-This article was included to make it explicit that no-one should be penalised with reference to this Protocol for having been smuggled.
+This article was included to make it explicit that no one should be penalized with reference to this Protocol for having been smuggled.

 It should also be noted that refugees often have to rely on smugglers to flee persecution, serious human rights violations or conflict.
-They should not be criminalized for making use of smugglers and claims for asylum should not be undermined for their having made use of smugglers or for their illegal entry (Article 31 of the 1951 Refugees Convention and Article 19 of the Migrant Smuggling Protocol).
+They should not be criminalized for making use of smugglers or for their illegal entry (article 31 of the 1951 Convention relating to the Status of Refugees and article 19 of the Smuggling of Migrants Protocol).

-Case study: Fishing boats land carrying hundreds of irregular migrants
+Fishing boats land carrying hundreds of irregular migrants

-The third of four boats carrying irregular migrants from an East Asian country arrived off the coast of an island of the North American destination country.
-The boat was apprehended after it made a very dangerous maneuver through the reef-strewn waters in the dark.
+The third of four boats carrying irregular migrants from an East Asian country arrived off the coast of an island of the destination country, in North America.
+The boat was apprehended after it made a dangerous manoeuvre through the reef-strewn waters in the dark.

 On board were 190 persons travelling without valid travel documents.
-Each passenger owed from \$30,000 - \$40,000 to the smugglers for transportation costs.
+Each passenger owed \$30,000-\$40,000 to the smugglers for transportation costs.
 One of the accused was the captain of the vessel and the other two were organizers and enforcers on board.
 The vessel was unsafe, unseaworthy and unsanitary.
 Passengers were provided with inadequate food and water throughout their journey.

-Of the 190 persons on board, three were found to be refugees according to the 1951 Refugees Convention.
+Of the 190 persons on board, only 3 were found to be refugees according to the 1951 Convention.

-A rough cost of the apprehension of this vessel and the processing of the irregular migrants, exclusive of the cost trial, was in the range of \$10 million.
+The cost of the apprehension of the vessel and the processing of the irregular migrants, exclusive of the cost of the trial, was in the range of \$10 million.